Consider it an early gift: a list of Christmas girl names, many of them currently ranked outside the US Top 500.

 PLUM (unranked)

 Plum pudding.
 Sugar Plum fairy.
 Visions of sugar plums.
 Strictly speaking, sugar plum candy didn’t always involve plums; it referred to the shape.
 And plum pudding contains raisins.
 But it’s an edible name at a moment when we’ve embraced Clementine and Olive and Sage.
 Plum blends a vintage, festive vibe with all the spirit of modern word names.
-I like the idea that plum means something especially good, too.
+Plus plum means something especially good, too.

 SILVER (unranked)

 Take Harper, mix in a double scoop of Scarlett, and maybe you’ll find yourself at Silver.
 Or take Sylvia and update it to a modern, unisex-style word name.
 Either way, Silver seems like a possibility.
-I thought it would catch on back in 2008, when the rebooted 90210 introduced us to Silver.
+The rebooted 90210 introduced us to Silver back in 2008.
 (It’s the character’s last name.)
-It didn’t happen, but this glittery, jingle-bell name captures the spirit of the season perfectly – and subtly, too.
+It didn’t catch on, but this glittery, jingle-bell name captures the spirit of the season perfectly – and subtly, too.

 The Latin word for star, a name that works in many different seasons – but undeniably at Christmas-time.